csanz/aicontext/CONTEXT.md

 1. Creates a copy of the context file at `./context/latest-context.txt`
 2. This provides a consistent location to access the most recent context
 3. Useful for integrations with AI tools that expect a fixed file path

+## Template Loading Feature

+The `--load` command allows users to import templates into their projects:
+1. Shows a menu of available template categories (e.g., cursor rules)
+2. Allows selection of specific templates within the category
+3. Imports the selected template into the appropriate location (e.g., `.cursor/rules` directory)
+4. For Cursor rules, files are imported with the `.mdc` extension (required for Cursor IDE)
+5. Currently supports cursor rules templates for AI-assisted development

+### Available Templates
+- **General Rules**: Comprehensive coding best practices including:
+  - Documentation standards
+  - Detailed README documentation guidelines
+  - Configuration management
+  - Code quality practices
+  - Version control recommendations

+### File Existence Handling
+When importing templates, the system checks if a file with the same name already exists:
+1. If a file exists, the user is presented with options:
+   - Override the existing file
+   - Create a new file with a numbered suffix
+   - Cancel the import operation
+2. This prevents accidental overwrites and gives users control over their template imports
+3. The numbered suffix approach (e.g., `general-2.mdc`) allows multiple versions of the same template

 ## Development Status